JsIqbal/Engineering-philosophy/docs-DB/DOCS.md

     - it stores data in tables
 4. DBMS: we control our DB
 5. RDBMS: we control RDB
-6. Null: column without a value. no data or no value
+6. Null: column without a value.
+No data or no value
 7. Anomalies: Errors in data integrity
 8. Integrity: implement integrity to protect anomalies.
     i.
-Entity: uniqeness among the tables
+Entity: uniqueness among the tables
     ii.
-Referntial: keeps the connections accross multiple tables. iii.
+Referential: keeps the connections across multiple tables. iii.
 Domain: a column within a table has the expected values.

-Design vocabolaries:
+Design vocabularies:
 ---
 1. Entity: anything we store data about
 2. Attributes: things we store about the entity